NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: System Model and Problem Formulation

 The near-field assumption in our system model fundamentally alters the propagation characteristics compared to conventional far-field communications.
-In far-field scenarios, the large transmitter-receiver separation allows incoming waves to be approximated as plane waves, producing linear phase variations across antenna elements.
-However, when the communication distance falls below the Rayleigh distance~\cite{Rayleigh}
+In far-field scenarios, the large transmitter-receiver separation allows incoming waves to be approximated as plane waves, resulting in linear phase variations across antenna elements.
+However, when the communication distance falls below the Rayleigh distance\cite{Rayleigh}

 where $D$ is the maximum antenna array dimension and $\lambda$ is the wavelength, the wavefront becomes spherical.
 In systems with a large number of antennas operating at extremely high frequencies, $d_R$ is reduced significantly, thereby placing most users in the near-field region.
 This spherical propagation leads to nonlinear phase and amplitude variations across the antenna array.
+To characterize this near-field propagation, we employ a geometric free-space line-of-sight (LoS) model, which is widely adopted in near-field MIMO studies and near-field CSI feedback research\cite{nf_channel_tcom,nf_cf_wcl}.
+Specifically, the channel coefficient between the $n_1$-th BS antenna and the $n_2$-th UE antenna is given by